cjwinchester/nicar25-python-gis/README.md

 This repository contains materials for an introductory workshop at the NICAR 2025 conference on using Python to analyze GIS data.

-The session is scheduled for Thursday, March 6, from 11:30 a.m. – 12:30 p.m. in room `Excelsior Bay` on the eighth floor.
+The session is scheduled for Thursday, March 6, from 11:30 a.m. – 12:30 p.m. in room `Lafayette Bay` on the eighth floor.

 🗺️ Don't miss "Advanced Python mapping techniques" with Ari Sen at 2:15 p.m. in the same room.
 For a deeper dive, check out ["Fun with shapes: Scripted mapping in R or Python"](https://www.ire.org/product/nicar25-fun-with-shapes-scripted-mapping-in-r-or-python/) ($40) on Saturday morning.